jmalins/BattleBot-Control/client/doc/hardware.json.md

 # hardware.json Specification #

+*note:* This functionality is still being implemented.
+The current robot is hard-coded to three devices 'leftMotor', 'rightMotor' and 'weaponMotor'.

 The `hardware.json` configuration file is installed on the robot to apply settings such as pin numbers, input/output direction, etc. to device drivers on the robot.

 If your robot is part of a kit, this file will be installed with a default configuration, so no customization is needed unless additional hardware is installed.